bio-tools/biotoolsDocs/events.rst

 Events
 ======
+We organise many events as well as attend events organised by others.
 If you want to attend an event or have an idea for an event, please mail `registry@elixir-dk.org <mailto:registry@elixir-dk.org>`_.
 As a rule we try to avoid events in July & August.
 All attendees should please read our `code of conduct <http://biotools.readthedocs.org/en/latest/events.html#codeofconduct>`_.

 - **Curation Hackathons** (¡°curatathons¡±) gather providers from across the board to curate their resources, critique the Registry interfaces, and provide a forum for knowledge exchange and collaboration.
 - **Thematic Hackathons** engage experts in a specific scientific area to help improve the relevant branches of EDAM, consolidate the existing registry annotations, as well as register new resources within the theme.